tfabris/BlueGigaEmpeg/README.md

    button on the BlueGigaEmpeg module, initiate pairing from your stereo via its pairing feature.

+You may also go straight to the second pairing method, without pressing the recessed RESET/PAIR button on the BlueGigaEmpeg, if you already know that your stereo requires the second method in order to work.

 Sometimes Bluetooth devices can get into odd states which require a reboot to fix.
 If you're having pairing troubles, reboot both devices: Reboot the car stereo by turning the ignition off and on again, and reboot the BlueGigaEmpeg